-For those individuals looking to relocate to Castle Rock, the VisitCastleRock.org site is a great resource which is all in one location.
-Looking for information on senior living, churches, schools, day care, neighborhoods, government services, higher education or emergency services are directly linked to the appropriate providers in our community.
+Our objective is to continue to promote activities which keep our residents connected and support local events that add to Castle Rock's lifestyle and sense of community including enhanced social and cultural experiences.
+The VisitCastleRock.org site integrates our areas' cultural scene, which promotes community events, area nightlife, historic tours and museum, in addition to recreational activities.
+For those individuals looking to relocate to Castle Rock, the VisitCastleRock.org site is a great resource in one location.
+Looking for information on senior living, churches, schools, daycare, neighborhoods, government services, higher education or emergency services are directly linked to the appropriate providers in our community.

-The new Livability magazine has been recently published both in print and digitally with an interactive mobile version.
-This magazine showcases Castle Rock's strengths through stunning photography and professionally written stories to showcase Castle Rock's community character and is produced as an annual high quality publication distributed to newcomers, businesses and visitors.
+We are in our third year of the Livability magazine which is published both in print and digitally with an interactive mobile version.
+This magazine showcases Castle Rock's strengths through stunning photography and professionally written stories to showcase Castle Rock's community character and is produced as an annual high-quality publication distributed to newcomers, businesses and visitors.
+The Castle Rock Livability page views were at 25,584 last year.
+This year to date page views are 64,458 (+150%).

 Cross marketing efforts have been created with our community partners in promoting local businesses, recreation, parks/trails, community events and other amenities and we continue to explore local and regional mass media and social media opportunities to expand our communities' exposure.
-We continue to educate our new residents of our local amenities through the continued distribution of Welcome to Castle Rock packets (Shop the Rock) and to date 1,227 packets have been distributed.
+We continue to educate our new residents of our local amenities through the continued distribution of Welcome to Castle Rock packets (Shop the Rock) and to date 1,141 households have received these packets (+7%) to date.

-Our social media presence over the past year has increased by 14% on Facebook and 18% on Twitter and inline to exceed our 2016 goal of increasing both platforms by 25%.
+Our social media presence over the past year has increased by 11% on Facebook.
 Efforts to maintain our following and to emerge throughout the community as 'the source' for community events will continue as a top priority.

-We continue to distribute to our local hotels See & Do brochures to keep their customers local.
-In addition, Castle Rock activity brochures are being distributed at Visitor Centers in Alamosa, Boulder, Buena Vista, Burlington, Canyon City, Colorado Springs, Grand Lake, Grand Junction, Greeley, Monument, Pueblo, and Woodland Park.
+We continue to distribute "See & Do" brochures to our local hotels to encourage their customers to shop locally.
+In addition, Castle Rock activity brochures are being distributed at Visitor Centers in Alamosa, Boulder, Buena Vista, Burlington, Canyon City, Colorado Springs, Grand Lake, Grand Junction, Greeley, Monument, Pueblo and Woodland Park.

 A monthly full-page advertisement is placed in the Castle Rock NewsPress newspaper and on the Colorado Community Media website which features local events, programs, community issues and a local calendar.
-Distribution is over 19,500 households monthly in Castle Rock and Castle Pines.
+Distribution is over 110,000 households monthly in Douglas County.